bestbat/Homura/README.md

 - You might notice that your microphone is muted.
 If you want to use teamspeak.
 Open alsamixer in the terminal and rise up the volume of your microphone.

 # Contribute :pencil2:
-if you want to contribute to this repo then just send a pull request or issues :)
+if you want to contribute to this repo then take a look [here](CONTRIBUTING.md)